erikyao/erikyao.github.io/_posts/2014-10-09-isl-unsupervised-learning.md

 An alternative interpretation is: PCs provide low-dimensional linear surfaces that are closest to the observations.

-The $$ 1^{st} $$ PC loading vector has a very special property: it is the line in $$ p $$-dimensional space that is closest to the $$ n $$ observations (using average squared Euclidean distance as a measure of closeness).
+The $ 1^{st} $ PC loading vector has a very special property: it is the line in $ p $-dimensional space that is closest to the $ n $ observations (using average squared Euclidean distance as a measure of closeness).
 The appeal of this interpretation is clear: we seek a single dimension of the data that lies as close as possible to all of the data points, since such a line will likely provide a good summary of the data.

-推广一下就有：The first 2 PCs of a data set span the plane that is closest to the $$ n $$ observations, in terms of average squared Euclidean distance. 进一步推广，The first 3 PCs of a data set span the three-dimensional hyperplane that is closest to the $$ n $$ observations, and so forth.
+推广一下就有：The first 2 PCs of a data set span the plane that is closest to the $ n $ observations, in terms of average squared Euclidean distance. 进一步推广，The first 3 PCs of a data set span the three-dimensional hyperplane that is closest to the $ n $ observations, and so forth.

-P380 提到了一个 $$ M $$-dimensional approximation:
+P380 提到了一个 $ M $-dimensional approximation:

 $$
 \begin{equation}